-One of the hardest things to buy when I was first starting out was figuring out which watercolor brushes to buy.
-Today, I'm sharing the best watercolor brushes for beginners that are budget-friendly, yet great quality.
+One of the hardest things to buy when I first started out was which watercolor brushes to buy.
+Today, I’m sharing the best watercolor brushes for beginners that are budget-friendly yet great quality.

-When choosing brushes, there are so many sizes and shapes.
-And the artist level categories in the art supply stores just further confused me.
+There are so many sizes and shapes of brushes when choosing, and the artist-level categories in the art supply stores just further confused me.

 This post contains affiliate links.
 By purchasing an item through an affiliate link, I earn a small commission at no extra cost to you.
 As an Amazon Associate I earn from qualifying purchases.